Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions

-As an overview of the distortion, Table \ref{tab:db_metrics} shows the average distortion level introduced by the perturbations, in decibels (dB).
-Following the methodology introduced in previous related works on adversarial perturbations in speech signals \citep{carlini2018audio, neekhara2019universal, vadillo2019universal}, the distortion has been computed as
+Finally, as an overview of the distortion, Table \ref{tab:db_metrics} shows the average distortion level introduced by the perturbations, in decibels (dB).
+Following the methodology introduced in previous related works on adversarial perturbations in speech signals \citep{carlini2018audio, neekhara2019universal,xie2020realtime,vadillo2019universal}, the distortion has been computed as

-$x$ being the clean signal and $v$ the perturbation.
-According to this metric, the lower the value, the less perceptible the perturbation.
+$x$ being the clean signal and $v$ the perturbation.\footnote{Notice that the metric described in Equation \eqref{eq:db_metric} is used for a post-hoc analysis and not to optimize the adversarial attacks, for which the $\ell_2$ norm was used, as described in Section \ref{sec:experimental_details}.} According to this metric, the lower the value, the less perceptible the perturbation.
 Even for the highest values of $\epsilon$ tried, the mean distortion level is far below -32dB, which is the maximum acceptable distortion threshold assumed in related works \citep{carlini2018audio, neekhara2019universal, vadillo2019universal}.
-To empirically assess the imperceptibility of the adversarial perturbations, a randomly sampled collection of our adversarial examples can be found in \footnote{\url{https://vadel.github.io/acpd/AudioSamples.html}}.
+To empirically assess the imperceptibility of the adversarial perturbations, a randomly sampled collection of our adversarial examples can be found in our webpage \footnote{\url{https://vadel.github.io/acpd/AudioSamples.html}}.